nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 }
 ```

-When you have the adapter done.
-We will start with a Kotlin class Character.kt will indicate a data class where we will structure the data we want to display.
+Once we've completed the adapter, we will start with a Kotlin class Character.kt which will indicate a 'data class' where we will structure the data we want to display.
 We use a library [Moshi](https://github.com/square/moshi) that parses JSON into a Kotlin class.

 ### Character.kt